-The Company's Restricted Stocks Plan approved by the general shareholders' meeting held on April 8, 2015 and amended by the general shareholders' meetings held on April 26, 2017, May 25, 2018 and April 29, 2019, is open to the members of the Board of Directors, statutory and non-statutory officers and people holding other positions within the Company and/or its subsidiaries.
+The Company's Restricted Stocks Plan approved by the general shareholders' meeting held on April 29, 2019 and April 29, 2019, is open to the members of the Board of Directors, statutory and non-statutory officers and people holding other positions within the Company and/or its subsidiaries.
 Members of the Board of Directors that are also officers are only entitled to the grant of restricted shares of the Company as officers.